secretstartups/handbook/security/readmes/philippe-lafoucriere/index.html.md

 ### About me

 Hi!
-I'm currently a [Security Architect](/job-families/security/security-engineer/#security-architect) at GitLab, which is a specialty on top of my [Security Distinguished Engineer](/job-families/security/security-engineer/#distinguished-security-engineer) role.
+I'm a [Security Architect](/job-families/security/security-engineer/#security-architect) at GitLab, which is a specialty on top of my [Security Distinguished Engineer](/job-families/security/security-engineer/#distinguished-security-engineer) role.

 I have an Engineering background, having graduated from the [Université de Technologie de Compiègne](https://www.utc.fr/en/) (France) with a Master's Degree in Computer Science.
 Nevertheless, my career almost involved an Entrepreneur aspect.
-This makes me a "Jack of all trades", and a "Master of none".
+This makes me a Jack of all trades and a master of none.

 I have worked in the various industries, ranging from telecoms to online betting.